martarodriguezm/RealmExample/README.md

 RealmExample
 ============

-iOS app using Realm framework.
+This is a simple CRUD application for iOS app using Realm framework.

 ## Usage